 Fresh sample of Phoradendron leucarpum on a Citrus tree from Florida.
-White berries are produced in winter and eaten / disseminated by birds.
+White berries are eaten and disseminated by birds.

 The attachment site of the leafy misletoe to the tree.